 - Commercial and institutional construction

 - Engineering construction

 That means there are a wide variety of types of construction projects that require construction management in order to be successful.
 Construction management might be required for a simple home to a large bridge, from engineering a dam build to an airport seismic retrofit project.
-Construction project managers, then, manage the beginning and end of a project build, often managing on-site to ensure the safe, successful construction.
+Construction project managers, then, manage the beginning and end of a project build, often managing on-site to ensure safe, successful construction.